One last call from the Commissioner, Adam West has passed away.

 With "Suicide Squad" about to make its debut this Friday (August 5th), here's a little hypothetical I've been toying around with.

+We all know about the close relationship between Harley and the Joker.
+The above image recently released from Jared Leto's Instagram account, shows the early stages of their relationship as the Joker begins his seduction of Dr. Quinzel.
 Some information from the movie has leaked out (Spoiler alert) that Batman has a confrontation with Harley and The Joker wherein Batman has to rescue Harley from a certain death.
 This separates Harley from The Joker and he none too happy about that.

-So here's the hypothetical Later on, The Joker briefly confronts Batman and expresses his bitterness over this "separation."
+So here's the hypothetical.
+Later on, The Joker briefly confronts Batman and expresses his bitterness over this "separation."

 Joker, "You took something from me."